Christine Peacock - extended research

 Michael Kobetsky, Ann O’Connell, Catherine Brown, Rodney Fisher and Christine Peacock, Income Tax, materials and essential cases, Federation Press (2012) (Christine is the author of the GST chapter).

-Journal articles (all references are to the 2016 ABDC journal list)
+(all references are to the 2019 Australian Business Deans Council journal quality list)

 Christine Peacock, "Cross border supplies and Australia's GST" (2016) 4 International VAT Monitor (B).